CleverTap/clevertap-ios-sdk/.github/ISSUE_TEMPLATE/bug-report.md

 3. Scroll down to '....'
 4. See an error

-This could be a description, debug logs/console output, etc. You can also share a demo project with us where the crash is reproducible, you will likely receive a faster response on your issue.
+This could be a description, debug logs/console output, etc. You can also share a demo project with us where the issue is reproducible.

 **Expected behaviour**
 A clear and concise description of what you expected to happen.